populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 <details>
   <summary>click to see answer</summary>

-	Yes, there is a gene called protein tyrosine phosphatase receptor type T (PTPRT).
-Protein tyrosine phosphatases are signalling molecules that are involved in a range of different cellular functions.
+	Yes, it is within a gene called protein tyrosine phosphatase receptor type T (PTPRT).
+Protein tyrosine phosphatases are signalling molecules that regulate a range of cellular processes.

 </details>